 6.6 Where any additional or substituted work is of a similar nature to the Works, such works should be valued to the cost breakdown set out in the Quotation.
 Otherwise such work shall be valued at fair rates and prices agreed prior to execution and any additional payment due

 to the Contractor or any extension to the Completion Date shall be added to the Contract Sum and Completion Date respectively.

 7.1 If this contract is made at a location which is not the usual place of business of the Company, you may have rights to cancel the same under the Consumer Contracts etc. Regulations 2013.
 Provided you have been supplied with a notice as prescribed by such Regulations (which, if applicable, should be attached to and is hereby incorporated in this contract document), such right to cancel will expire 14 days after receipt of the said notice.

 8.1The Client will agree to pay the contractor the contract sum together with any VAT properly chargeable upon the contract sum.

-8.2 The Contractor shall be entitled to receive interim payments at the intervals stated in the quotation – Before any work is undertaken by the contractor, A 25% deposit is required before work is due to start, and this also secures the date in which is to start.
+8.2 The Contractor shall be entitled to receive interim payments at the intervals stated in the quotation.
+Before any work is undertaken by the contractor, a 25% non-refundable deposit is required before work is due to start, and this also secures the date in which is to start, according to the delay / disruption clause below (10).
 If no payment interval is agreed the total price less the deposit paid shall be made to the contractor on completion of all work carried out.

 8.3 The cost of additional goods or services ordered by the Contractor on behalf of the Client will be agreed in writing as subjected to the payment conditions detailed above.
 Any additional work requested which is not specified in writing within this contract will only be carried out if a new contract is entered into with the Contractor